-13 University Place, Room 219 • New York, NY 10003-4573 • 212-998-8698
+19 University Place, Room 331, New York, NY 10003-4573 • 212-998-8651

 Director of the Program

-The curriculum in medieval and Renaissance studies links undergraduates with NYU’s outstanding humanities faculty; with the superb libraries, museums, and collections in the New York area; and with musical and theatrical performances of works from this period that are given regularly in the city.
-It also enriches students’ intellectual and artistic experience in College of Arts and Science programs away.
-Students design their own programs in consultation with the program director and faculty; they thus receive individualized attention from a center of excellence situated within the rich offerings of a great university and a vibrant city.
+The MARS curriculum links undergraduates with NYU’s outstanding humanities faculty; with the superb libraries, museums, and collections in the New York area; and with musical and theatrical performances of works from this period that are given regularly in the city.
+It also enriches students’ experience in CAS study away programs.
+Students design their own programs in consultation with the program director and faculty, receiving individualized attention from a center of excellence situated within a great university and a vibrant city.